Women's Initiative's Mission

 About Epstein Becker Green and the Women's Initiative

-For nearly 40 years, Epstein Becker Green has been committed to building on the numbers of women and minority attorneys within our nine offices and throughout the U.S. legal profession.
+For nearly 40 years, Epstein Becker Green has been committed to building on the numbers of women and minority attorneys within our 10 offices and throughout the U.S. legal profession.
 We are pleased that our efforts are achieving notable results.
 For example, Epstein Becker Green:

 - Received a 2013 Gold Standard Certification from the Women in Law Empowerment Forum (this designation recognizes law firms that have successfully integrated and promoted a large percentage of their equity women partners to top leadership and management positions within their organizations)